 d) Friendly Visitor: Participate in the Friendly Visitor Program and visit with residents, read (e.g., mail, books or scripture) to persons with sight problems, etc.

 e) Mending and Alterations: Perform mending and alterations of clothing.

 f) Exercise Class: Service as instructor of an exercise class

 g) Gardening: Assist residents with their gardens

 Opportunity #3 is with CARE House.
-Located in Dayton, Ohio, CARE House is the community’s advocacy center for child victims of abuse and neglect.
+Located at 410 Valley Street in Dayton, Ohio, CARE House is the community’s advocacy center for child victims of abuse and neglect.
 The child-friendly environment and multidisciplinary approach are at the heart of its advocacy work on behalf of children.
 CARE House is a partnership of The Children’s Medical Center, Dayton Police Department, Montgomery County Children Services, Montgomery County Prosecutor’s Office and Montgomery County Sheriff’s Office.
 These agencies work together to: a) Implement a prompt, comprehensive, multidisciplinary response to child victims of abuse and neglect, addressing the needs of the victims and their non-offending family members; b) Hold the offender accountable for his or her actions; and c) Provide the child victims and their family with needed services to protect the child from further harm.